teal-finance/rainbow/README.md

 ## 🏗 Deprecated exchanges

 - [PsyOptions](https://www.psyoptions.io/) (Solana):
   DeFi options protocol build on Serum order books.
+This project pivoted to DeFi Options Vaults(DOV).

 - [Opyn](https://www.opyn.co/) (Ethereum):
   DeFi options protocol using TheGraph & 0x.
+This project also pivoted to more vaults like product(Squeeth, Crab...).

 ## 🏎️ Run it from source code